FabricMC/fabric/README.md

 Fabric API is designed to be modular for ease of updating.
 This also has the advantage of splitting up the codebase into smaller chunks.

-Each module contains it's own `README.md`* explaining the module's purpose and additional info on using the module.
+Each module contains its own `README.md`* explaining the module's purpose and additional info on using the module.

-\* The readme for each module is being worked on, not every module has a readme at the moment
+\* The README for each module is being worked on; not every module has a README at the moment